 On February 8-9, 2017 more than 1,000 people gathered in Mexico City for CTC Latin America’s first official conference—A Great Gospel for a Great City.

 Christianity is deeply woven into the fabric of Latin American culture.
-While many Christians living in Latin America read and apply the Bible as a group of doctrines and laws, “the gospel” is a word that is not used much, even by pastors.
+While many Christians living in Latin America read and apply the Bible as a group of doctrines and laws, the gospel is a phrase that is not used much, even by pastors.
 As a result, legalism and moralism are common.
 For the people experiencing significant suffering or poverty, teaching that focuses on financial or personal prosperity has not fulfilled its promises and has left many disappointed and discouraged.

 The confluence of these factors makes Latin America a region ready for a new message.
 Andres Garza, Regional Director of City to City Latin America, explains, “People have been waiting for something like this for a long time.
 When we discover grace and see how the gospel can be applied to every part of life—we discover a completely new world.”